lopuhin/kaggle-kuzushiji-2019/README.rst

 and freezing less layers, to more work on training schedule, augmentations, etc.

-See kuzushiji.classify.main for the training script, kuzushiji.classify.models for the models, and kuzushiji.classify.dataset for the dataset and augmentations.
+See ``kuzushiji.classify.main`` for the training script, ``kuzushiji.classify.models`` for the models, and ``kuzushiji.classify.dataset`` for the dataset and augmentations.

 Pseudolabelling
 ---------------

-Pseudolabelling is a technique where we take confident predictions of our model on test data, and add this to train.
+Pseudolabelling is a technique where we take confident predictions of our model on test data, and add this to train dataset.
 Even though the model is already confident in such predictions, they are still useful and improve quality, because they allow the model to adapt better to different domain, as each book has it's own character and paper style, each author has different writing, etc.

-Here the simplest approach was chosen: most confident predictions were used for all test, instead of splitting it by book.
-Top 80% most confident predictions from the blend were used, having accuracy >99% according on validation.
+Here the simplest approach was chosen: most confident predictions were used for all test set, instead of splitting it by book.
+Top 80% most confident predictions from the blend were used, having accuracy >99% according to validation.
 Next, two kinds of models were trained (all based on ``resnext101_32x8d_wsl``):